cowsdb/cowsdb/README.md

 # CowsDB

-> Moo your data with a herd of cattle
+> Milk and Moo data with your herd of OLAP cattle